grupacosmo/cosmobot/Assets/Docs/Programmable/Programmable.md

 When implementing functions, remember:
 - functions must only return void, primitives or types in Cosmobot.Api.Types
 - functions must only accept primitives or types in Cosmobot.Api.Types as arguments
-- functions must have a unique name in whole game
+- functions must have a globally unique name
-- remember to expose functions ingame in Dictionary above
+- expose functions ingame in Dictionary above
-- **remember to call** `taskCompletedEvent.Set();` when yours code is finished or robot will wait infinitely
+- **pass and call** `taskCompletedEvent.Set();` when using WrapDeffered() or robot will wait infinitely
-- it is recommended to use `Wrapper` class to wrap your functions for correct unity thread handling and cancellation token support
+- wrap your functions for correct unity thread handling and cancellation token support
+- keep your functions private as much as possible

 The `Programmable` component will automatically scan for `IEngineLogic` components and will call `SetupThread` method on the `IEngineLogic` implementation when the game starts.